Comparing Different Pipe Materials: Pros and Cons

 Cons of Black Steel Pipes

-• Lacks corrosion resistance due to absence of galvanized coating.
+• Lacks corrosion resistance due to the absence of galvanized coating.

 • Requires careful installation to ensure secure gas-tight connections.